Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/notes/final-assessment-2.md

 }
 ```

-Create a new **StarWars** component that has a _text input_, a _button_, and a _Title_.
-Entering a number in the input and clicking the button should show the name of a Star Wars Character in the Title.
+**Challenge:** use the input you created earlier to load the data for the Star Wars character for the id entered and display the name of the character in an instance of the Title component you created earlier.

 Use fetch to make a request using the SWAPI api below, handle the response by displaying the name of the character.